AI SQL Tuner

 DBAs and developers traditionally perform health checks by manually running dozens of DMV queries, interpreting raw output, cross-referencing Microsoft documentation, and compiling findings into a report.
 This process typically takes an experienced DBA several hours to a full day per server.

 AI SQL Tuner Studio eliminates that manual effort entirely.
-The tool collects the same diagnostic data that a senior DBA would gather — wait statistics, I/O metrics, query performance data, configuration settings, backup status, integrity check history, security posture, and more — then feeds it all to an AI model that produces a single, prioritized report with specific recommendations and confidence ratings.
+The tool collects the same diagnostic data that a senior DBA would gather — wait statistics, I/O metrics, memory health, query performance data, configuration settings, backup status, integrity check history, security posture, and more — then feeds it all to an AI model that produces a single, prioritized report with specific recommendations and confidence ratings.

-Analyzes the top 10 wait types consuming the most time on your SQL Server instance, helping identify the root cause of performance issues:
+AI SQL Tuner Studio analyzes the top 20 wait types consuming the most time on your SQL Server instance:

 • I/O bottlenecks (PAGEIOLATCH_*, WRITELOG)